We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Healthline only shows you brands and products that we stand behind.

 Your external skin isn’t the only area of your body that can be burned.
-A bite into a hot piece of pizza can burn your hard palate, also known as the roof of your mouth.
-A sip of piping hot coffee or a bite into oven-fresh food can burn your tongue.
-Your mouth has many delicate tissues that may be sensitive to hot foods and drinks.
+A bite into a hot piece of pizza can burn your hard palate, also known as the roof of your mouth, and a sip of piping hot coffee or a bite into oven-fresh food can burn your tongue.

-These tissues in your mouth are more susceptible to burns than some other soft tissues in your body because they’re especially delicate and thin.
+The tissues in your mouth are more susceptible to burns because they’re especially delicate and thin.
 In order to appreciate the sensations of eating and drinking, this skin needs to be delicate.
 It can be easily damaged as a result.

 First-degree burns (or minor burns) on the roof of your mouth don’t require medical attention.
 In fact, treating most minor mouth burns is simple.
 Here are some common treatments you can use at home.